 Welcome to Music-COMP, Music Composition Online Mentoring Program.
 Our mission is to serve students in composition through online mentoring with professional composers and live performances of student work.
 We provide teachers with professional development through workshops, courses and online training.
 Music-COMP also develops and shares resources in composition.

-Music-COMP needs your help to fund our upcoming Opus 30 live performance of about 25 student works.
-Our day-long event will be held at the Chandler Music Center in Randolph, VT with rehearsals from noon to 5 pm followed by a buffet dinner for participants.
-The evening concert at 6:30 pm is open to the public at no charge.
+Music-COMP needs your help to fund our upcoming Opus 30 live performance of 25 brand new student works.
+Imagine 25 world premiers all in one concert!
+Our day-long event on Wednesday, April 29th will be held at the Chandler Music Center in Randolph, VT.
+Rehearsals begin at noon and the evening concert at 6:30 pm is FREE and open to the public.

 Online mentoring with our thirteen mentors and the performance of student compositions will cost about $14,000.
 Our Friends of Music-COMP Regional Groups each have fundraising goals.